The Guitar Recycling Project

 Give a kid an instrument to play – donate your old guitar today!

-Have you got a guitar or bass that you have outgrown or haven’t played in years?
+Have you got an electric guitar or bass that you have outgrown or haven’t played in years?
 Well here’s your chance to put that instrument in the hands of a young Chicagoan who is anxious to learn to play.

 We ask that your donated instrument be in relatively good working order when it arrives.
 A 25-year-old twelve string with a broken neck isn’t what these kids need.
 An Epiphone Les Paul or Squier bass with a loose jack and old strings that you outgrew?
 THAT we can work with.